TESL 402: Principles of Linguistics for Teachers, 3 cr.

 TESL 420: Structure of Modern English, 3 cr.

 Description and analysis of the major grammatical structures of spoken and written English in light of traditional, descriptivist, and transformational theories.
-Prereq.: graduate standing and TESL 402.
+Prerequisite: graduate standing and TESL 402.

 TESL 427: Teaching Pronunciation, 3 cr.